aimacode/aima-java/trunk/aima-core/README.txt

 2. Learners all implement the Learner interface with 3 methods, train, predict and test.
 If you want to add a new type of Learner (a partitioning Decision Tree learner perhaps?) you need to implement this interface.

-= Change History (Update in reverse chronological order) = 0.9.7-AIMA3e Published : 10 Dec 2009 :<br>
+= Change History (Update in reverse chronological order) = 0.9.8-AIMAX-OSM Added : 06 Feb 2010 :<br>
+ * Minor updates to support addition of aimax-osm project to AIMA3e-Java.
+ * Vacuum world locations changed from enum to Strings to better support extensibility.
+ * Queue Searches may now be canceled from within a thread (see CancelableThread).

+0.9.7-AIMA3e Published : 10 Dec 2009 :<br>
 First full release based on the 3rd edition of AIMA.
 The following major updates have been included in this release:<br>